Perfect for pairing with other programs.

 Established in the early 1980s, Dublin City University (DCU) has approximately 10,000 students.
 DCU offers its students multi-disciplinary programs, creating an environment that stimulates entrepreneurial awareness and activity through strong links with local and international businesses.
 The 85-acre campus compares to a traditional U.S. campus with central green areas, cafés, theater, a sports center, and a library.
 DCU is located 20 to 30 minutes by bus from downtown Dublin.
 Public transportation is easily accessible.

 Universitat de les Illes Balears (UIB) is a young university with a population of 13,000 students.
 Mallorca’s economy depends mainly upon tourism which has resulted in a stronger emphasis on such academic and research areas as tourism studies, business, economics, human resources, and environmental sustainability.
-Its modern campus has libraries, a bookstore, computer labs, sports facilities, medical service, restaurants, and coffee shops.
 With the Tramuntana Mountain Range as its backdrop, UIB is just a 14-minute metro ride from the city center.
-The summer program is located in a UIB building right in the city center, no more than a 15- to 20-minute walk from the homestays.
+The summer program is located in a UIB building right in the city center, no more than a 15- to 20-minute walk from the homestays and a 10-minute walk to Palma’s waterfront.

 Housing & Meals